 The file in use will have the name mangled to include ".tmp" at the end.
 Once the file is closed, this extension is removed.
 This allows excluding partially complete files in the directory.
 Required properties are in bold.

-Note: For all of the time related escape sequences, a header with the key "timestamp" must exist among the headers of the event (unless hdfs.useLocalTimeStamp is set to true).
+Note: For all of the time related escape sequences, a header with the key "timestamp" must exist among the headers of the event.
 One way to add this automatically is to use the TimestampInterceptor.